Everyday Urbanism: Influences

-The work of Margaret Crawford, John Chase and John Kaliski on Everyday Urbanism was inspired by French philosophers Henry Lefebvre, Guy Debord and Michael de Certeau.
+The work of Margaret Crawford, John Chase and John Kaliski on Everyday Urbanism was inspired by French philosophers Henry Lefebvre, Guy Debord and Michel de Certeau.
 Crawford explains how they serve as an introduction to Everyday urbanism:“While acknowledging the oppression of daily life, each discovered its potential as a site of creative resistance and laboratory power.
 They insisted on the connections between theory and social practices, between thought and lived experience.”
 Lefebvre insisted that experts considered everyday life as trivial and therefore ignore it.
 Lefebvre was probably the most important influence in their work, given that he presented urban conditions as everyday activities that are frequently overlooked.

 Concepts and Principles of Everyday Urbanism

 The concept ‘Everyday Spaces’ is defined by Crawford as: “a diffuse landscape of banal, repetitive and ‘non-design’ locations”.
 Crawford presents migrants as an example of groups that appropriate spaces of the environment and create “vernacular architecture” in neighborhoods of Los Angeles.
 Unlike carefully planned spaces, everyday spaces are the public use found in underused spaces.

 Everyday Urbanism is less concerned with spaces of the bourgeoisie such as manicured lawns, but rather interested in the poorer areas of cities, which is the opposite of designed public spaces under New Urbanism practices.

 A principle introduced by Crawford is ’Refamiliarization’, she explains how Everyday Urbanism seeks to make ‘brutal’ spaces more ‘inhabitable’ by trying to “domesticate urban space”.
 She introduces examples such as streets of Los Angeles where refamiliarization brings economic and cultural activities created by residents.

 As a consequence of the mismatch of aspirations between designers and the community, Crawford introduces a key principle ‘Dialogic’, she defines it as: “when a word, discourse, language, meaning (or building) becomes deprivileged, relativized, and aware of competing definitions for the same thing.”